maradahemanthkumar227-cse/server-health-check-script/README.md

 This is my first DevOps mini project.

-The project uses a Bash script to perform a quick health check on a Linux server.
-The script was created on my local machine, pushed to GitHub using Git, and then cloned and executed on an AWS EC2 instance.
+In this project, I created a simple Bash script to perform a quick health check on a Linux server.
+I wrote the script on my local machine, pushed it to GitHub using Git, and then cloned and ran it on an AWS EC2 instance.

 ## Features